Botswana national badminton team: History

 It is not exactly known when badminton was first played in Botswana.
 In the 1980s, the sport began to spread locally and was played around the Central District in Francistown, Orapa and Selebi-Phikwe.
 This led to the formation of the Botswana Badminton Association and the Motswana badminton team in 1990.
 The Botswana Badminton Association soon joined the Badminton World Federation and the Badminton Confederation of Africa under the chairmanship of Ishmael Bhamjee.

+Mixed team

-The Motswana team first debuted internationally at the African Mixed Team Championships in 2011.
+The Motswana team debuted internationally at the African Mixed Team Championships in 2011.
 In that same year, the Motswana team qualified and competed in the 10th African Games.
 The team were drawn into Group 4 with South Africa, Congo-Brazzaville and Ethiopia.
 The team finished 2nd in the group, beating both Ethiopia and Congo-Brazzaville with a score of 5-0 but lost to South Africa.

 The national team continued to compete in the next few editions of the African Mixed Team Championships and later African Games in 2015.
 The Motswana team placed 3rd in Group 2 and failed to qualify for the quarter-finals.